Errisbeg East, Roundstone, Co. Galway

-Quietly situated period cottage surrounded by its own grounds, with fabulous marine and mountain views, containing sitting room, kitchen / dining room, sunroom, 3 bedrooms and bathroom.
-Old stone outbuildings.
-Picturesque old gardens, grounds and orchard.
+Quietly situated two storey property surrounded by its own grounds, with fabulous marine and mountain views, containing living room, kitchen / dining room, 3 bedrooms and bathroom.
 With abundant space to extend, this cottage offers enormous potential to create a luxury coastal property.

-The property is on the southern slopes of Errisbeg mountain which overlooks Roundstone Village.
+The property sits at the lower slopes of Errisbeg mountain which overlooks Roundstone Village.
 Errisbeg (Urrisbeg) was the original settlement on the side of the hill of that name and itself predates Roundstone.
-Maps (1st Edition, Ordinance Survey, 1862) of the original bridle road which followed the contours of the hill and higher than the existing road, show a homestead in much the same location as this property.

-The property overlooks Gurteen Bay and Dog's Bay ( which was originally known as Port na Feadóige, the bay of the plover), two of the loveliest and best well known Connemara beaches which attract a large number of visitors and are justly famous for their exceptional beauty and long white sandy beaches.
-These beaches are approx. 5 mins walk from the property.
+The property has views of Roundstone bay and is within 10 minutes walk of Roundstone village itself.
+Both Gurteen Bay and Dog’s Bay ( which was originally known as Port na Feadóige, the bay of the plover), two of the loveliest and best well known Connemara beaches which attract a large number of visitors and are justly famous for their exceptional beauty and long white sandy beaches.
+These beaches are approx. 5 mins drive from the property.

 Roundstone derives its name from the anglicised corruption of Cloch Na Rón, the rock of the seals.
 The bay was used by smugglers into the 18th Century while the village itself dating back to the 1820’s was built by Alexander Nimmo.